 When you attend Student Orientation Advising and Registration (SOAR), please bring your printed confirmation letter to show to your SOAR and Professional Advisor that you are participating in a Living-Learning Community.

-The Science, Technology, Engineering and Math (STEM) Living-Learning Community (LLC) is for first-year STEM students.
-The goal of this community is to assist first-year STEM students in achieving academic and personal success and to foster a supportive and collaborative environment for students interested in these fields.
+The Science, Technology, Engineering and Math (STEM) Living-Learning Community assists first-year STEM students in achieving academic and personal success and to foster a supportive and collaborative environment for students interested in these fields.
 Students participate in a variety of personal, academic development and career exploration activities such as exploring the health professions.
-Students in this community will live in Parkside College and will either take an Experience Success Course (NSCI 190A) for CNSM majors or Fundamentals of Engineering Analysis (Engr 101) in addition to one of their required Math courses.
+Students in this community will either take an Experience Success Course (NSCI 190A) for CNSM majors or Fundamentals of Engineering Analysis (Engr 101) in addition to one of their required Math courses.

-Colleges/Majors associated with this LLC: Students with declared pre-majors in the College of Natural Science and Mathematics, and the College of Engineering are invited to participate in this community.
+* Requirement: This community is open to students with declared pre-majors in the College of Natural Science and Mathematics, and the College of Engineering.